asmaklad/TeleView/README.md

 The "camera_pins.h" has the speces of each board pins and also supported features such as OLED , Flash ..etc This code has been tested on CAMERA_MODEL_AI_THINKER and CAMERA_MODEL_TTGO_T1_CAMERA modules. please update the camera_pins.h for other boards and more features.
 For the CAMERA_MODEL_TTGO_T1_CAMERA borad, please chose the "TTGO T1" and and set Tools-> Partiton Scheme --> Huge App (3MB No OTA/1MB SPIFF)

+For example: in "camera_pins.h" inside the section "#elif defined(CAMERA_MODEL_TTGO_T1_CAMERA)", you will find these precompilers:
+#define SDA_PIN 21
+#define SCL_PIN 22

+#define I2C_DISPLAY_ADDR  0x3c
+#define USE_OLED_AS_FLASH 1 // the OLED is on the same side as the camera
+#define PIR_PIN           33 //GPIO_INPUT_IO_33 AS312

+#define BUTTON_PIN        34

+These precompiler defines, are used upon compilation to utilize or ommit parts of the code depending on the features of the board.

 ### Setting up the WiFi:
 This sektch uses the Autoconnect Arduino library (https://github.com/Hieromon/AutoConnect) to let the user configure WiFi SSID and Password.